TAndronicus/quarkus/CONTRIBUTING.md

   [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 6.192 s - in io.quarkus.maven.it.GenerateConfigIT
   [INFO] Running io.quarkus.maven.it.DevMojoIT
   ```
-  DevMojoIT require a few minutes to run but anything more than that is not expected.
+  DevMojoIT requires a few minutes to run but anything more than that is not expected.
 Make sure that nothing is running on 8080.

 * The native integration test for my extension didn't run in the CI